stackbit-projects/ondevs-333e7/content/_index.md

         content: >-
-          We ran a promotion before the winter holidays, offering a free teeth whitening to the established target demographic, increasing patient signups with the use of the treatment.Any subsequent visits and treatments were additional business revenue.In a short month we produced 15 new patients.
+          We ran a promotion before the winter holidays, offering a free teeth whitening to the established target demographic, increasing patient signups with the use of the treatment.
+Any subsequent visits and treatments were additional business revenue.
+In a short month we produced 15 new patients.
 A monumental achievement, and with average dental patient lifetime billings being around £46,000.
 A potential £690,000 lifetime value was created in just a month.